-z114 introduces architectural extensions, with new instructions to allow reduced processor quiesce effects, reduced cache misses, and reduced pipeline disruption.
-The z114 new PU architecture includes the following features:
+z196 introduces architectural extensions, with new instructions to allow reduced processor quiesce effects, reduced cache misses, and reduced pipeline disruption.
+The z196 new PU architecture includes the following features:

-- ► New truncation with OR inexactness Binary Floating Point rounding mode. - ▶ New Decimal Floating Point quantum exception, which eliminates the need for a test data group for every operation. - ▶ Virtual Architecture Level, which allows the z/VM Live Guest Relocation Facility to make a z114 behave architecturally like a System z10, and facilitates moving work transparently between z114 and System z10 for backup and capacity reasons. - ▶ On a non-quiescing set storage key extended (SSKE) instruction, with significant performance improvement for systems with large number of PUs.
-It also improves the multi-processing (MP) ratio for larger systems, and performance increases when exploited by the operating system (exploited by z/OS 1.10 with PTFs and higher versions, and planned potentially to be exploited by Linux and z/VM in the future). - ► Other minor architecture: RRBM, Fast-BCR-Serialization Facility, Fetch-Store-Access Exception Indicator, and CMPSC Enhancement Facility.
+- ► New truncation with OR inexactness Binary Floating Point rounding mode. - ► New Decimal Floating Point quantum exception, which eliminates the need for test data group for every operation. - ▶ Virtual Architecture Level, which allows the z/VM Live Guest Relocation Facility to make a z196 behave architecturally like a z10 system, and facilitates moving work transparently between z196 and z10 systems for backup and capacity reasons. - ► A non-quiescing set storage key extended (SSKE) instruction, with significant performance improvement for systems with large number of PUs.
+It also improves multi-processing (MP) ratio for larger systems, and performance increases when exploited by the operating system (exploited by z/OS 1.10 with PTFs and higher versions, and planned to be exploited by Linux and z/VM in the future).

+► Other minor architecture: RRBM, Fast-BCR-Serialization Facility, Fetch-Store-Access Exception Indicator, CMPSC Enhancement Facility.

-The z114 new instruction set architecture (ISA) includes 110 new instructions that have been added to improve compiled code efficiency:
+The z196 new instruction set architecture (ISA) includes 110 new instructions added to improve compiled code efficiency:

-- ► High-Word Facility (30 new instructions), with independent addressing to high word of 64-bit general purpose registers (GPRs), and effectively provides compiler/software with 16 additional 32-bit registers - ► Interlocked-Access Facility (12 new instructions), including interlocked (atomic) load, value update, and store operation in a single instruction, with immediate exploitation by Java - ► Load/Store-on-Condition Facility (6 new instructions), with load or store conditionally executed based on condition code, achieving dramatic improvement in certain codes with highly unpredictable branches - ▶ Distinct-Operands Facility (22 new instructions), with independent specification of result register (separate from either source register), reducing register value copying - ► Population-Count Facility (1 new instruction), which is a hardware implementation of bit counting, achieving up to five times faster counting than prior software implementations - ► Integer to/from Floating point converts (39 new instructions)
+- ► High-Word Facility (30 new instructions), with independent addressing to high word of 64 bit GPRs, effectively provides compiler/ software with 16 additional 32 bit registers. - Interlocked-Access Facility (12 new instructions), including interlocked (atomic) load, value update and store operation in a single instruction, with immediate exploitation by Java. - ► Load/Store-on-Condition Facility (6 new instructions), with conditional execution of load or store based on a condition code, achieving dramatic improvement in certain codes with highly unpredictable branches. - ▶ Distinct-Operands Facility (22 new instructions), with independent specification of result register (different than either source register), reducing register value copying. - ▶ Population-Count Facility (1 new instruction), which is a hardware implementation of bit counting, achieving up to five times faster results than prior software implementations. - Integer to/from Floating point conversions (39 new instructions).

-These new instructions result in optimized processor units to meet the demands of a wide variety of business workload types without compromising the performance characteristics of traditional workloads.
+This results on optimized processor units to meet the demands of a wide variety of business workload types without compromising the performance characteristics of traditional workloads.